 The term cannabis is widely used to refer to any plant in the genus Cannabis including dried flowers and leaves (marijuana), seeds, extracts and resins.
 Between 60 and 100 chemicals called cannabinoids and some 300 non-cannabinoid chemicals are produced by the cannabis plant.

 Delta-9 tetrahydrocannabinol (THC) is the main cannabinoid responsible for the ‘high’ and psychoactive effects produced by cannabis, and the reason for recreational use as an illicit drug.

-The main cannabinoids studied and currently thought to be the most important for medical use are THC and cannabidiol (CBD).
+The main cannabinoids studied and currently thought to be the most important for medical use are delta-9 tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Many other cannabinoids exist and a number are being researched for possible medical use.

 The term ‘medicinal cannabis products’ covers a range of approved, quality assured cannabis preparations intended for human therapeutic use, including pharmaceutical cannabis preparations such as tablets, oils, tinctures and other extracts.

-Crude cannabis is difficult for doctors to prescribe because the specific components (chemicals known as cannabinoids), the dose and potency in each plant is not tested or known.
+Crude cannabis is difficult for doctors to prescribe because the specific components (chemicals known as cannabinoids), the dose and potency in each plant is not known or standardised.

 Pharmaceutical preparations of cannabis contain specific active components in known amounts and mixtures, which optimise the therapeutic benefit and minimise side effects.
 The dose and strength of the preparation can be controlled and standardised, making it safer for patients to use.

-There is little high quality research on the benefits of medicinal cannabis and the clinical evidence for its role is still under discussion and being investigated.
+There is little high quality research on the benefits of medicinal cannabis and the clinical evidence for its role is still under discussion and being investigated through clinical trials.

 Medicinal cannabis preparations have been used with some reported success to relieve symptoms in some specific conditions, such as reducing spasticity and muscle pain in people with multiple sclerosis.